harvock/Starship-Invaders/README.md

 How to play

-Move to left and right and right of the screen to aim and shoot the invaders starships.
-If you clean an entire wave of enemies, a new wave of enemies will appear with faster speed.
+Move to the left and right of the screen to aim and shoot the invaders enemy starships.
+If you clean an entire wave of enemies, a new wave of enemies will appear with faster velocity.
 If any of the enemies reach the bottom of the screen, the game will finish.
 The player with the highest score wins.

 Player 1 and 2: